Xakkusu/p4-build-your-dream/README.md

 ## AGILE
-The agile metholody way applied for this project.
-The To-Do's were split according to their uer stories into sprints.
+The agile methodology was applied for this project.
+The To-Do's were split according to their user stories into sprints.
 To graphically represent this and not just have each sprint with its goals, tests etc on paper Github's project board was used to show this each springt and tasks as well.
 As I also use the agile system in my professional life (project management) I didn't always update the digital board and move user stories as I did it in my notes, hence you can see in the documentation of the board that a lot of stories were done at once.
 However, through my commits one can see that after each small step that worked, and through a lot of testing and fixing the code in between, one can see how this framework was well implemented into each step/sprint of the project.

 >[Project Board](https://github.com/users/Xakkusu/projects/5)

-My mentor adviced me to only keep sprints that are within the scope of my project.
+My mentor advised me to only keep sprints that are within the scope of my project.
 So I also implemented a section called "for next run" where future sprints are in that are possible future features but are not needed in the current project.

 ##  ENTITY RELATIONSHIP DIAGRAM - ERD